ArtifexSoftware/mupdf.js/docs/classes/PDFAnnotation.rst

 .. method:: toDisplayList()

-    Record the contents of the annotation into a `DisplayList`.
+    Record the contents of the annotation into a :doc:`DisplayList`.

-    :return: `DisplayList`.
+    :return: :doc:`DisplayList`.

     |example_tag|